Digital Nomad Gear and Equipment: 25 Essential Items

 Last up, we’ve got the virtual gear.
 The less-obvious stuff that you can’t see, but absolutely need for international travel.
 Let’s dive into our other digital nomad must-haves to consider.

-22. Digital Nomad Insurance
+22. Digital Nomad Insurance - Genki

-Genki provides the ultimate packages in both global travel medical insurance (Genki Explorer) and international health insurance (Genki Resident) that are tailored to your life as a digital nomad.
+Genki provides the ultimate packages in both global travel medical insurance (Genki Explorer) and international health insurance (Genki Native) that are tailored to your life as a digital nomad.
 The low monthly payment can be arranged at any time during your trip and there’s even free coverage for many activities considered too risky by others (great if you love adventure sports).

-23. eSIM
+23. eSIM - Holafly

 The days of comparing SIM card deals in the airport arrivals hall are long gone.
 With the rise of eSIMs, we nomads can prepare ahead of time with a digital SIM plan that’s right for us.
 There’s a range of eSIM providers out there, all offering slightly different packages and perks.
 Look for a provider that covers your destinations, offers a phone line and, of course, provides great value.

-24. Multi-currency bank account
+24. Multi-currency bank account - Wise

 Traditional banks are tailored to those living in one country, at one fixed address with predictable monthly incomes and expenses.
 They’ll also regularly offer poor exchange rates and you’ll be charged a foreign exchange fee when using your debit card abroad.
 A multi-currency bank account allows us to save multiple currencies, minimize transaction fees, and benefit from real-time exchange rates for the best deals on their spending.